Item 30: Write more than unit tests

 Some aspects of this example will appear in every unit test:

-• a collection of unit test functions, which are…
+• A collection of unit test functions.

-Other aspects of this example illustrate things that are optional, and may only be relevant for particular tests:
+Other aspects of this example illustrate things that are optional and may be relevant only for particular tests:

 Integration Tests